hyunjoonbok/Python-Projects/README.md

 # Python Portfolio
 Portfolio of data science projects from either original work or revised for a study and learning purpose.
 Portfolio in this repo is presented in the form of iPython Notebooks and .py files.

-For a more visually pleasant experience for browsing the portfolio, check out hjbok.github.io
+For a more visually pleasant experience for browsing the portfolio, check out [My Portfolio Website](https://hyunjoonbok.github.io/)

 For a detailed code example and images, please refer to readme file in each folder under framework names.